terencezl/terencezl.github.io/_posts/2024-01-06-stateless-pipeline-with-async-stream.md

 Those two exact blocks won't actually compile, unfortunately.
 Because the future escapes the closure where it's defined when the closure returns, you have to prove to the compiler the future captures the right things and owns the right things.
 If you feel a bit overwhelmed (I did many times), just recall that async Rust loves to annotate futures with a `move` when spawning tasks, like `async move {}`.
 When in doubt, try using the explicit regular closure returning an async block approach, and take clones/immutable references right before the `async move {}` line.
 Move things around and let the compiler teach you where you are.

+**Comment:** Again, little did I know when writing this post, I stumbled upon one of the items Rust key contributors [highlighted](https://smallcultfollowing.com/babysteps/blog/2023/03/29/thoughts-on-async-closures/) in 2023 and would like to resolve in the near future[^10].
+Reading up on them and a few of their other posts (see [refs](#more-on-async)) after writing my own truly opened my eyes.
+I am very grateful for being enlightened from their insights, and remain hopeful these features are stablized for broad adoption.

 ### What about `buffered()`/`buffer_unordered()`?

 Look at the signatures: